 Electric Fuel Cell Vehicle Manufacturer Nikola's Offering Sends Stock Plunging

-Shares of Nikola (NASDAQ: NKLA) traded sharply lower in Friday's session as the SEC released news of Nikola offering 23,890,000 common shares.
+Shares of Nikola Corporation (NASDAQ: NKLA) traded sharply lower Friday afternoon as the SEC released news of Nikola offering 23,890,000 common shares.

 The company's shares were already down almost 20% on the month before news of the offering hit.